ManticoreGamesInc/platform-documentation/src/wip_docs/lightLuaTutorial.md

 * For tips on [debugging](/scripting/debugging), we've got that covered
 * [Best practices](/scripting/best_practices) and misc tips can be useful
 * Lastly, we have a section on [code conventions](/scripting/conventions) as well

-View -> Script Debugger

-You need to enable the feature by clicking on the blue bug (it should turn orange)
+* For debugging we have our own script debugger, you can enable it via the **View* menu.
     You can toggle breakpoints by clicking on a line number in the internal editor

 ## Overview